radavis/ubuntu-for-development/src/update-os.md

-# Update OS
+## Update OS

 The system will prompt you to update.
 Once complete, restart.

-If you don't want to wait for the system...
+If you don't want to wait for the system, open a terminal and type:

 ```bash
 $ sudo apt update